felgueres/eth/README.md

 - Their existence is justified by code reuse.
 Enabling devs with audited code that has been battle-tested in the wild.
 - Use the library keyword instead of contract to specify them.
 - Trade-off note: Calling a library function is more expensive than calling one locally within a contract.
 Test is needed to figure out the economics.

+memory vs. calldata vs. storage: https://ethereum.stackexchange.com/questions/74442/when-should-i-use-calldata-and-when-should-i-use-memory tldr; defines area where a variable is stored.
+- memory (RAM): temporary, do not persistent on the network after the transaction has been completed.
+- calldata: must be used when declaring an external function's dynamic params.
+Behaves mostly like memory, it's non-modifiable, non-persistent where args are stored.

 ---

 Software Developmnet Paradigm